Naumai haere mai, Welcome to NZ Brown Teal Online

-This site provides information about New Zealand’s critically endangered Brown Teal (Pakete), efforts to help conserve and manage them, and who is involved.
-The information and work programs covered in this site are part of Recovery Efforts and long-term commitment to conserve this unique species as part of our natural heritage.
+Naumai haere mai, welcome to our site about New Zealand’s Brown Teal (Pakete), efforts to help conserve and manage them, and who is involved.
+The information and work programs covered in this site are part of DOC – Pateke Recovery Program efforts and long-term commitment to conserve this unique species as part of our natural heritage.

 If you would like to help promote the endangered New Zealand Brown Teal